Richard Benjamin Ferrell

 The other side of the argument, though, is that Ferrell set the record for the most games caught by an American League catcher, a record which stood for several decades.
 He was strong on defense and was better than most catchers on offense.
 The eight All-Star Games that he was named to testify that he was seen as a big star in his own time (the first All-Star Game happened when he was already in mid-career or he might have been named to more).
 After his playing days were over, he spent forty years as a scout and baseball executive.

-After his playing career ended, Ferrell was a Washington Senators coach for four seasons from 1946 to 1949, including time as a player/coach in 1947) and and a Detroit Tigers coach for four more.
+After his playing career ended, Ferrell was a Washington Senators coach for four seasons from 1946 to 1949, including time as a player/coach in 1947) and and a Detroit Tigers coach from 1950 to 1953.
 Ferrell was the GM of the Tigers from 1959 to 1962 and assistant GM from 1963 to 1975.
 He then served as a special assistant to the GM until 1978.